fiscal sponsorship FAQs.

 Collecting pledges gives you the opportunity to assess if you have enough donation support to warrant applying for fiscal sponsorship.
 Once you have fiscal sponsorship in place you can go back to the people who made pledges and tell them where they can make the payment to fulfill their pledge, this is also known as making a donation.

-28. Why is the budget for my project so important?
+- Why is the budget for my project so important?
+How do I make an industry standard comprehensive line item expense budget?

 Your budget will back up your funding plan, be as detailed as possible and demonstrate you’ve taken into account all categories of project expenses.
 Do your best to get well-researched estimates for all project-related costs that you anticipate.
 We understand that these may change as the project moves forward.
 Include a fair and industry-standard salary for yourself in your project budget.